amerizalde/sculpt_pie_menu/README.md

 # sculpt_pie_menu
 Blender Addon

-A simple addon that maps SPACEBAR to a brush selector popup menu while in Sculpt Mode.
+A simple addon that maps 'W' key to a brush selector popup menu while in Sculpt Mode.
 Should not affect other modes.

 ![alt text](https://github.com/amerizalde/sculpt_pie_menu/blob/master/sculpt_pie_menu.PNG "Pie Menu Style popup in use.")